gauravbh88/insperaDemo/README.md

 # Prequisite

-1. Docker should be installed on the machine and docker desktop is running on machine.
+1. Docker should be installed on the machine and docker desktop should be running on machine.
 2. Maven should be installed on the machine.

 # Steps to run the test.